It may have been 15 years ago, but Steve Jones vividly recalls the circumstances around the first match he scouted.

 Steve worked at Millwall until 2011 under Kenny Jackett then moved on to Leicester to work under Sven Goran Eriksson for 12 months.
 From there Steve moved to Forest and then onto Rotherham before returning to Millwall to link up with Neil Harris at the start of the 2015/16 season.

-Whilst at Millwall Steve built up a close working relationship with Neil Harris and the rest of the coaching staff and analyst, that saw him follow the Lions legend to Cardiff in December, where he works as the Bluebirds Opposition Lead Scout.
+Whilst at Millwall Steve built up a close working relationship with Neil Harris and the rest of the coaching staff and analyst, that saw him follow the Lions legend to Cardiff in December, where he worked as the Bluebirds Opposition Lead Scout.

 Steve said: “When Neil first took over at Millwall I spoke to him and asked what exactly he wanted me to do regarding opposition scouting and specifically set plays.
 I explained how I had worked on the basis of five in five out at corners and set plays and he said perfect, let’s work from that.